supabase/auth/CONTRIBUTING.md

 GoTrue -- as the name implies -- is a user registration and authentication API developed in [Go](https://go.dev).

-It connects to a [PostgreSQL](https://www.postgresql.org) database in ordder to store authentication data, [Soda CLI](https://gobuffalo.io/en/docs/db/toolbox) to manage database schema and migrations, and runs inside a [Docker](https://www.docker.com/get-started) container.
+It connects to a [PostgreSQL](https://www.postgresql.org) database in order to store authentication data, [Soda CLI](https://gobuffalo.io/en/docs/db/toolbox) to manage database schema and migrations, and runs inside a [Docker](https://www.docker.com/get-started) container.

-Therefore, to contribute to GoTrue you will need to install those tools.
+Therefore, to contribute to GoTrue you will need to install these tools.

 ### Install Tools